timothyericsson/gMSADumper-ng/README.md

 # gMSADumper-NG

+## tl;dr
+In modern AD you often need aes key instead of just NTLM.
+I noticed netexec --gmsa flag only grabs ntlm. gMSADumper grabs aes & ntlm, but OG tool didn't have fallback auth methods and caused some labs to fail with the tool.
+I made a patch for fallback auth and opened a PR and made this new repo for future changes

 ## Description

 gMSADumper-NG parses and prints managed service account password blobs (msDS-ManagedPassword) that the authenticated user can read.
 The tool will try multiple LDAP bind methods automatically to handle a variety of domain controller configurations.